 Is Kuta Worth Visiting?

 You might have noticed we skipped Kuta in our 10 days in Bali itinerary.
 Why?

-Kuta is the closest area to Depensar, where the Bali airport is located.
+Kuta is the closest area to Depensar, where the Bali International Airport is located.
 Naturally, a lot of visitors’ first stop in Bali is Kuta.
-But honestly, I spent more than a month in Bali and I regretted every moment I was in Kuta.
+But honestly, I spent months in Bali and I regretted every moment I was in Kuta.

 Spending time in Kuta is a frequent mistake for first-timers in Bali.

 Ugly, dirty, noisy, and filled with traffic and drunk tourists chugging Bintangs (a local Indonesian beer), Kuta is not what Bali is meant to be.
 It is not the paradise that we see on the internet.
 It is not the trendy stylish cafes.
 And it is definitely not the turquoise water and white sand beaches.

 More overcrowded than an NYC subway during rush hour, I highly recommend skipping over Kuta when planning a trip to Bali.

 Before we get started with the first thing on our perfect 10-day Bali itinerary, you need to know how to get around in Bali and the cheapest way to do so.